Registration

 Labour Mobility – Applicants registered and working as a MLT in another regulated Canadian jurisdiction; or

-New Applicant – Applicants working as a MLT in a non-regulated Canadian jurisdiction or IEMLTs that meet all registration requirements (documents must be reviewed by CMPLSK prior to applying); or
+New Applicants – Applicants working as a MLT in a non-regulated Canadian jurisdiction that meet all registration requirements (documents must be reviewed by CMPLSK prior to applying); or

 New Graduate – A graduate from a CMLPSK approved Canadian MLT education program within the previous 24 months and have not yet worked as an MLT.